fuzzywalrus/TigerReddit/README.md

 # TigerReddit

+A complete rewrite in Native-C, that's dependency free!
+Features a nice simple GUI that lets you quickly load browse reddit much faster than you can do with any web browser.
+Just punch in a subreddit it'll instantly pull the text and load the images ASAP.
+Each post is double clickable.

+Preferences allow you to set the amount of comments, and there's even basic video support using Mplayer so you can surf and watch videos on Reddit.
+Currently, this only a reader thus doesn't have the ability to post, or search.

+Right click to save images.
+It's pretty useable and good demo application to show off the modern internet on retro Macs.

+# Version 1.0 (prefork)

 A Vibe-coded native Reddit client for Mac OS X 10.4 Tiger, built with Objective-C and Python 3.11.
 Features image viewing, video downloading, comment browsing, and modern Reddit API support on vintage PowerPC and Intel Macs.